Edmund Burke: Early writing

 On 25 February 1757, Burke signed a contract with Robert Dodsley to write a "history of England from the time of Julius Caesar to the end of the reign of Queen Anne", its length being eighty quarto sheets (640 pages), nearly 400,000 words.
 It was to be submitted for publication by Christmas 1758.
 Burke completed the work to the year 1216 and stopped; it was not published until after Burke's death, in an 1812 collection of his works, An Essay Towards an Abridgement of the English History.
 G. M. Young did not value Burke's history and claimed that it was "demonstrably a translation from the French".
 On commenting on the story that Burke stopped his history because David Hume published his, Lord Acton said "it is ever to be regretted that the reverse did not occur".

 During the year following that contract, Burke founded with Dodsley the influential Annual Register, a publication in which various authors evaluated the international political events of the previous year.
 The extent to which Burke contributed to the Annual Register is unclear.
 In his biography of Burke, Robert Murray quotes the Register as evidence of Burke's opinions, yet Philip Magnus in his biography does not cite it directly as a reference.
 Burke remained the chief editor of the publication until at least 1789 and there is no evidence that any other writer contributed to it before 1766.

 On 12 March 1757, Burke married Jane Mary Nugent (1734–1812), daughter of Dr. Christopher Nugent, a Catholic physician who had provided him with medical treatment at Bath.
-Their son Richard was born on 9 February 1758 while an elder son, Christopher, died in infancy.
+Their son Richard was born on 9 February 1758 while a second son, Christopher (born that December), died in infancy.
 Burke also helped raise a ward, Edmund Nagle (later Admiral Sir Edmund Nagle), the son of a maternal cousin orphaned in 1763.

 At about this same time, Burke was introduced to William Gerard Hamilton (known as "Single-speech Hamilton").
 When Hamilton was appointed Chief Secretary for Ireland, Burke accompanied him to Dublin as his private secretary, a position he held for three years.
-In 1765, Burke became private secretary to the liberal Whig politician Charles, Marquess of Rockingham, then Prime Minister of Great Britain, who remained Burke's close friend and associate until his untimely death in 1782.
+In 1765, Burke became private secretary to the liberal Whig politician Charles, Marquess of Rockingham, then Prime Minister of Great Britain, who remained Burke's close friend and associate until his death in 1782.